 (Database and Memory Usage Limits)

 Database and Memory Usage Limits shows total memory usage and memory limits on your WordPress Dashboard and displays the memory load currently used by WordPress on the footer of your admin control panel.
 This plugin can be used with shared and dedicated hosting environments and reports issue with your website, such as theme and plugin bugs, WordPress errors, plugin bugs, slow page speed, extra resource usage and database errors.

-Go here for more details: Database and Memory Usage Limits WordPress Plugin
+Go here for more details: Database and Memory Usage Limits Plugin For WordPress

-Visit the plugin site to learn more about this plugin: Server IP & Memory Usage Display WP Plugin
+To learn more about this plugin, go here: Server IP & Memory Usage Display Plugin For WordPress

 WP Server Stats lets you monitor your site’s most important server stats, like allocated memory, memory usage, CPU usage etc so you can easily see if something is wrong with your site and take corrective action (e.g. see if installing a new plugin creates excessive consumption of memory or CPU resources).